karaokemugen/karaokemugen-app/README.md

 * Launch the app (see the launch section below).
 It will open a browser on the welcome screen.
 Follow the guided tour for admins.
 * Once your playlist is ready, invite some friends and direct them to the public interface with their device.
 Let them add songs.
 Once enough songs are added, hit play and have fun!

 In the repository mentioned above, you'll find a karaoke songs database ready for use.
-Beware, it's about 190Gb big once the videos have been downloaded.
+Beware, it's over 200Gb big once the videos have been downloaded.

-For more information, check out the [documentation site!](http://mugen.karaokes.moe/docs/en/)
+For more information, check out the [documentation site!](http://mugen.karaokes.moe/docs/)

 ## Install